 Michael Phelps’ medals make him the most decorated Olympic athlete of all time.
-Phelps has won 22 medals: 18 gold, two silver, and two bronze.
-The 27-year-old U.S. swimmer retired after picking up six medals—four gold and two silver—at the 2012 London Olympics, and he bids the pool adieu having won a total of 71 medals (57 of them gold) at the three major international long-course competition—those being the Olympics, the World Championships, and the Pan Pacific Championships.
+Phelps has won 28 medals: 23 gold, three silver, and two bronze.
+After the 2012 London Olympics, the then 27-year-old U.S. swimmer retired after picking up six medals, four gold and two silver.
+He bid the pool adieu having won a total of 71 medals (57 of them gold) at the three major international long-course competition—those being the Olympics, the World Championships, and the Pan Pacific Championships.

 Phelps made his name at the 2004 Athens Olympics, where he won six gold medals—four in individual, or non-relay, events—and two bronze medals.
 It was an impressive start, although with celebrity came controversy.
 In November 2004, when he was just 19, he was arrested for driving under the influence in his home state of Maryland.
 He was fined $250 and ordered to speak to high school students about the dangers of drinking.